Optimal Reaction Coordinates: Variational Characterization and Sparse Computation

-We will now introduce two seemingly different conditions for a system/reaction coordinate pair.
-Each condition may individually be taken as a definition for what a good reaction coordinate is.
-It will turn out, however, that the two conditions are equivalent to each other for reversible systems, so a good reaction coordinate with respect to one condition is a good reaction coordinate with respect to the other.
+We will now introduce two seemingly different conditions for a system/RC pair.
+Each condition may individually be taken as a definition for what a good RC is.
+It will turn out, however, that the two conditions are equivalent to each other for reversible systems, so a good RC with respect to one condition is a good RC with respect to the other.